-(You're reading all posts by Alex Heath) Alex Heath has been a staff writer at Cult of Mac for over two years.
+(You're reading all posts by Alex Heath) Alex Heath has been a staff writer at Cult of Mac for three years.
 He is also a co-host of the CultCast.
 He has been quoted by places like the BBC, KRON 4 News, and books like "ICONIC: A Photographic Tribute to Apple Innovation."
-If you want to get in touch, additional contact information is available on his personal site.
+If you want to pitch a story, share a tip, or just get in touch, additional contact information is available on his personal site.
 Twitter always works too.
+All DMs excepted.

 About Alex Heath

 Alongside the third beta of iOS 8, today Apple released a new developer preview of OS X Yosemite.
 The upcoming OS is still very much in the beta process, as Apple is continuing to make interface tweaks and add features.

 The spotlight on Tim Cook isn’t going away anytime soon, especially when Apple has yet to unveil any of the new “product categories” he promised would come this year.

 In a new profile by The Wall Street Journal, Cook’s efforts to shape and mature Apple are detailed, including the fact that he is “actively seeking” new members for the company’s board of directors.

 Cook has been consistently bringing in fresh blood to help him lead Apple, like former Burberry CEO Angela Ahrendts.
 It makes sense for him to also expand Apple’s board, were the current leadership is very engrained in the history of Apple under Jobs’ leadership.

 While Google and Samsung’s smart watches seem designed with function over form in mind, it looks like Apple’s iWatch will be more of a luxury fashion item.
 A key executive from TAG Heuer, a Swiss watch maker, has been hired by Apple to help market its upcoming wearable.

 Along with this latest hire, Apple has been slowly building a team of fashion industry experts who will be instrumental in making the iWatch a commercial success.